AntoinePlissonneau/MolecularTranslationChallenge/AutoEncoder/README.md

 This AutoEncoder facilitates the work of the YOLO algorithm and the attention mechanism developed in parallel.

-Here are some captions generated on _test_ images not seen during training or validation:
+Here are some results generated on _test_ images not seen during training or validation:

 ---